Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 Although the first two villages we visited were clearly also designated shopping opportunities, they deemed more authentic than the Ende Village.

 This village is said to be an authentic Sasak Tribe settlement.
-Supposedly, villagers living at the traditional homesteads preserve their customs, their daily chores such as weavings and farming.
+Supposedly, villagers living at the traditional homesteads preserve their customs, and their daily chores such as weaving and farming.

 Kuta Beach Lombok

 Just like the same-named beach on Bali, Lombok’s Kuta has a lovely white sand beach and is a good base for exploring the stunningly beautiful southern coastline.